 \section{Numerical treatment of the $T$ matrix}

-Here we outline our numerical procedure to obtain the full $T$ matrix required for the plots of Figure\ \ref{fig:FFvsLOSmallLambda}.
-To efficiently compute the $T$ matrix numerically, we expand the kernel in partial waves as
+Here we outline our numerical procedure to obtain the full $T$ matrix required for the plots of Fig.\ \ref{fig:FFvsLOSmallLambda}.
+To efficiently compute the $T$ matrix numerically, we expand the associated kernel in partial waves as

 Here we have set $\phi_{\vec{K}} = 0$ without loss of generality for the rotationally invariant system, but we note that if the effects of warping are explicitly included in the single-particle dispersion, then $\phi_{\vec{K}}$ must be chosen in the direction of one of the minima.
-The coefficients $t_{mm'}$ then satisfy the coupled equations
+Using this expansion in the dimensionless $T$-matrix equation of Eq.\ \eqref{eq:TMatrixKernelEq} we obtain a set of coupled equations for the coefficients $t_{mm'}$.
+These are given by

 where the angular components of the bare interaction and the two-boson propagator respectively read